hathix/tweet-party-classifier/functionality.md

 ###Problems:

 * We had a problem finding the right algorithm, since we are using a list of booleans.
 Naive Bayes is not particularly built for a list of bools (and is normally used with something like heights or polling data. (see http://cs109.github.io/2014/pages/lectures/lecture14-bayesian-statistics.html#/)
+* We are still having trouble pushing our large database to Git.
+Currently, we are using a smaller database to test our algorithm.
 * We changed our project idea slightly after we met with Stefan.

 ###Teamwork: